 1. Outdated Measurement Technology

 Gathering accurate, location-specific information for pollen has presented a complex problem for a long time.
-Large areas of the world have no pollen count data measurement devices in place, and methods used by many are by-and-large manual and time-consuming.
-As pollen is a naturally occurring phenomena, there is also very little regulation around its methods of reporting.
+Large areas of the world have no pollen count data measurement devices in place, and methods used by many are by and large manual and time-consuming.
+As pollen is a naturally occurring phenomenon, there is also very little regulation around its methods of reporting.

 Example of Traditional Pollen Counting Station: Source